SenZmaKi/Senpwai/README.md

 ### Pre-requisites

-- Currently only works on Windows OS
+- Only Windows OS is currently supported

-- You'll need to have Chrome installed
+- You'll need to also have Google Chrome installed

 ### For the non-tech savvy users

-I converted the python code to an executable, the link to the releases is down below:
+I built the python script to an executable (app), the link to the releases is down below:

 https://github.com/SenZmaKi/Senpwai/releases